ibexa/documentation-developer/docs/guide/pricing/price_engine.md

 ## Currency

-[[= product_name =]] ships with a list of available currencies, you can also add custom currencies.
+[[= product_name =]] ships with a list of available currencies, and you can also add custom currencies.
-To use them in your shop, you need to first enable them in the Back Office.
+To use currencies in your shop, you need to first enable them in the Back Office.

 ## VAT

-You can [configure VAT rate globally](../catalog/catalog_configuration.md#vat-rates) (per SiteAccess), or set it individually for each product.
+You can [configure VAT rate globally](../catalog/catalog_configuration.md#vat-rates) (per SiteAccess), or set it individually for each product type and product.